 You laugh as the beam of energy harmlessly bounces off your powerful chest muscles and shoots back down the hallway.

-The Thing That Goes Donk: When the Spaghetti Cult send an Asian assassin after you (Last thug encountered during the second half of the Nemesis quest when playing as a Pastamancer), Yakisoba the Executioner.
+The Thing That Goes Doink: When the Spaghetti Cult send an Asian assassin after you (Last thug encountered during the second half of the Nemesis quest when playing as a Pastamancer), Yakisoba the Executioner.

 Cherry Blossoms swirl gently in the air as a cool breeze rustles the treetops and crickets sing in the shade.
 Somewhere nearby, there is a melodic Klonk as one of those bamboo things fills with water and tips over.